JurikRistjouw/ConsoleYak/README.md

 * Userstory 2 => Set startupproject to YakHerdAPI and call API's
 * Userstory 3 => As userstory 2
 * Userstory 4 => As userstory 2 and 3 but through Swagger UI
-* Userstory 5 => This awesome github project, so the most famous yakherder from Tibet ("Dim Ko Iggl") can post issues, collaborate and get the latest development version.
+* Userstory 5 =>

+  This awesome github project, so the most famous yakherder from Tibet ("Dim Ko Iggl") can post issues, collaborate and get the latest development version.

+  A CI pipeline in tab Actions

 ## Bugfixes
 Unfortunately, after the first order, some male yaks were harmed due to an error.
 API now checks for that.